NO CONTACT RULE: Moving on from the ex after a breakup

 The voices of addiction are always full of deceitfulness, lies, and manipulations.

 Get it in your head that your ex is toxic to you.
 Your ex is not the answer.
-Your value, worth, and existence is not based on someone else.
+Your value, worth, and existence are not based on someone else.
 You will be okay.

 Do not accept the falsehood that he/she is the answer to your problems- NOT true; never has been.